sanadhis/ADA-2017/project/README.md

 * Show confusion matrix.
 * Observe and conclude what are significant attributes/features of popular songs.

-### Q1.2 What are the challenges that music industry faces?
+### Q1.2 How to distinguish popular and unpopular songs?
 Are we comparing data with same distribution of features?
 If no, we want to emphasize once again, the attributes of popular songs by performing exploratory data analysis.
 #### Design of experiment:
 * Load the dataset into dataframe & sampling into popular and unpopular songs data.